wednesday2024/projects/README.md

 None at this time.

-(GSIs now boot on this device.
+(GSIs now boot on the SM-T290.
 It must be AMD64, A/B)